Friday, May 11, 2018

 During this season, Muslims start the month-long fast called Ramadan.
-The Muslim calendar is based on the lunar year which has only 354 days.
-So each year the month-long fast comes about 11 days earlier than the previous year.
+The Muslim calendar is based on the lunar year, which has only 354 days.
+So each year the month-long fast comes about 11 days earlier than in the previous year.

 According to Islam, this fast enables people to gain a right standing with God and an entry into paradise.

 Some Muslims actually believe that during this month the devil is chained and cannot cause them harm, that the doors of heaven are open and the doors of hell are closed.

 O Lord Jesus, I pray with love and compassion in my heart for Muslims during this season of fasting.

 You know, Lord, that most Muslims are sincere people.
 They are serious about their religion and beliefs.
 Help them realize that to approach you they have to go through Jesus and his sacrifice at Calvary.
 They cannot save themselves from sin by “pulling themselves up by their bootstraps”!
 They cannot lift themselves up to you by performing rituals and religious duties.

 O God, help them discover that we are saved, not through works of righteousness, but only by faith through your undeserved favor.

 I pray that you will reveal yourself to Muslims during this month as the Savior who has already accomplished all things.
 May they know that on the cross “it is finished.”
 Amen.

 It is clear that no one can be made right with God by trying to keep the law.
 For the Scriptures say, “It is through faith that a righteous person has life” (Galatians 3:11, NLT).